-- a) the applicant fails to comply with a direction by the Information Commissioner (s 54W(c))26, or - b) if the Information Commissioner is satisfied: - i) the review application is frivolous, vexatious, misconceived, lacking in substance or not made in good faith - ii) the review applicant has failed to cooperate in progressing the IC review application or the IC review without reasonable excuse - iii) the Information Commissioner cannot contact the applicant after making reasonable attempts (s 54W(a)) - c) if the Information Commissioner is satisfied the IC reviewable decision should be considered by the AAT (s 54W(b) see [10.88] below). - 10.86 An IC review application for review of an agency or minister's preliminary costs assessment will be considered to lack substance if the agency or minister waives the charges.
-27 The circumstances in which an IC review application can be described as 'frivolous or vexatious' have been examined in various cases.
-28 The circumstances include where it is open to conclude that a series of FOI requests were made to annoy or harass agency staff and none of the requests is capable of conferring a practical benefit on the applicant.
-29 See Part 12 of these Guidelines for information about vexatious applicant declarations.
-Where an applicant expresses their wish for a decision not to be published because they are concerned about privacy, this does not constitute failure to cooperate (but if the review proceeds the decision is nevertheless required to be published (s 555K(8)).
-30
+- 10.85 The Information Commissioner has the discretion not to undertake a review, or not to continue a review, if: - a) the applicant fails to comply with a direction by the Information Commissioner (s 54W(c))27, or - b) if the Information Commissioner is satisfied: - i) the review application is frivolous, vexatious, misconceived, lacking in substance or not made in good faith - ii) the review applicant has failed to cooperate in progressing the IC review application or the IC review without reasonable excuse - iii) the Information Commissioner cannot contact the applicant after making reasonable attempts (s 54W(a)) - c) if the Information Commissioner is satisfied the IC reviewable decision should be considered by the AAT (s 54W(b) see [10.88] below). - 10.86 An IC review application for review of an agency or minister's preliminary costs assessment will be considered to lack substance if the agency or minister waives the charges.28 The circumstances in which an IC review application can be described as 'frivolous or vexatious' have been examined in various cases.29 The circumstances include where it is open to conclude that a series of FOI requests were made to annoy or harass agency staff and none of the requests is capable of conferring a practical benefit on the applicant.30 See Part 12 of these Guidelines for information about vexatious applicant declarations.
+Where an applicant expresses their wish for a decision not to be published because they are concerned about privacy, this does not constitute failure to cooperate (but if the review proceeds the decision is nevertheless required to be published (s 555K(8)).31